saulgutierrez/nft-preview-card-component-main/README.md

 ### What I learned

-How to put an overlay hover image, and how ro use the transition property.
+How to put an overlay hover image, and how to use the transition property.

 ```css
 .overlay {